Asymptotics of the Kantorovich Potential for the Optimal Transport with Coulomb Cost: Introduction

-where $s>0$.
-Here, the notation ``$\Pro \mapsto \rho$'' means that the minimum runs over all (symmetric) probability measures $\Pro$ on $(\R^d)^N$ such that for every $i = 1, \dots, N$ the marginal of $\Pro$ over the $i$-th copy of $\R^d$ in $(\R^d)^N$ is given by $\rho/N$.
-In quantum chemistry, when $s = 1$ and $d = 3$, \pcref{SCE} is coined as the \emph{Strictly-Correlated Electrons} functional \cite{Seidl1999, Seidl1999a}.
-This functional is of paramount interest in \emph{Density-functional Theory} (DFT), an important computational modeling method in quantum physics and chemistry.
-We refer to \cite{Friesecke2022, Vuckovic2022} for recent surveys on \pcref{SCE} and its applications in DFT.
+Here, $s > 0$ and the notation ``$\Pro \mapsto \rho$'' means that the minimum runs over all probability measures $\Pro$ on $(\R^d)^N$ such that the marginal of $\Pro$ over the $i$-th copy of $\R^d$ in the $N$-fold Cartesian product $(\R^d)^N$ is given by $\rho/N$ for all $i = 1, \dots, N$.
+This is a \textit{Multimarginal Optimal Transport} (MOT) problem where all the $N$ marginals are equal and the cost of transportation is given by

+In the specific case where $d = 3$ and $s = 1$, the above cost is nothing but the \textit{Coulomb cost} in three space-dimension and the problem \eqref{SCE} is refered to as the \emph{Strictly-Correlated Electrons} functional \cite{seidl_strictly_1999, seidl_strong-interaction_1999}.
+Here, we will allow $s$ to take any positive scalar value, in which case the above cost of transportation is to be refered to as the \textit{Riesz cost}.
+By symmetry of the cost \eqref{eq:cost_transport}, we know that at least one minimiser of \eqref{SCE} is symmetric.
+Without loss of generality, we will therefore always restrict ourselves to symmetric $\Pro$'s hereafter.

+The SCE functional appears in \emph{Density-Functional Theory} (DFT), an important computational method in quantum physics and chemistry.
+In this context, the quantity $F_{\rm SCE}(\rho)$ corresponds to the lowest possible electrostatic energy that can be reached by a system of $N$ classical electrons, under the constraint that the \textit{electronic density} of the system is given by $\rho$.
+We refer the reader to \cite{friesecke_strong-interaction_2023, vuckovic_density_2023} for recent surveys on the problem \eqref{SCE} and its applications in DFT.